-The first objective, synthesizing results across different domains, is a particular focus of the literature on meta-analysis.5 Our goal is instead to assess the cross-domain forecast accuracy of a model.
+The first objective, synthesizing results across different domains, is a particular focus of the literature on meta-analysis.3 Our goal is instead to assess the cross-domain forecast accuracy of a model.
 These problems are related, and Meager (2019) and Meager (2022) in particular provide posterior predictive intervals for new domains in the context of her application.
-Unlike our approach, the predictive intervals reported in those papers rely on a parametric model for the distribution of effects across domains.
+Unlike our approach, the predictive intervals reported in those papers are valid only under a parametric model for the distribution of effects across domains.